Graveyards are very important places, both as a respectful resting place for our

 for some West Cork graveyards, which were kindly made available by Cork County

 Council.
-When complete this database will include registers for: Abbeymahon,
+This database includes registers for: Abbeymahon, Abbeystrowry,

-Durrus Island, Fanlobbus, Kilbarry, Kilcaskan, Kilmacabea, Rathbarry, Tullagh
+Fanlobbus, Kilbarry, Kilcaskan, Kilmacabea, Rathbarry, Tullagh and Whiddy

-and Whiddy Island.
-These will be made available in stages.
-Information made available on this website includes burial details such as name, date of death, date of
+Island.
+The information made available on this website includes burial details such as name, date of death, date of

 burial and address.
 The original pages from the registers are also available to download in PDF format.
 Please note Skibbereen Heritage Centre does not hold the